Grilled Artichoke Hearts with Smoky Romesco and Lemon‑Garlic Aioli

 Frequently asked questions

-Can I use canned artichoke hearts instead of jarred?
+Can I use fresh artichokes instead of jarred?

-How do I prevent the romesco from tasting oily?
+How can I prevent the artichokes from burning on the grill?

 Ratings & Reviews